RossellaFer/RossellaFer/README.md

 ### Hi there, my name is Rossella 👋

-<p>I work as Frontend Web Engineer at <a target="_blank" href="https://namastudio.it/en/">Nama Studio 👩‍💻 </a>.
-Nama is a boutique agency dedicated to creating successful e-commerce stories.
-We do it using <a href="https://www.shopify.com/" target="_blank">Shopify</a>, the e-commerce platform that has completely changed how people sell online.</p>
+<p>I work as Front End Tech Lead at <a target="_blank" href="https://flagship.cc/en">Flagship</a>. a company specializing in e-commerce development using Shopify Plus.
+In the past, I was the co-owner <a target="_blank" href="https://namastudio.it/en/">Nama Studio 👩‍💻 </a>, an independent web development studio where we dedicated at least half of our resources to projects led by women or individuals from underrepresented communities, and to online stores with a strong cultural, ethical, or sustainable identity.

 <p>If you want to know more about my journey into tech, check out my <a href="https://www.rossellaferrandino.info/">portfolio website</a>.</p>

 <h4>A little more about me... </h4>